Think K&K with balanced string output and without the feedback!

 A common shortcoming that plagues both an SBT or UST install on an acoustic guitar is the

-The Ultra Tonic pickup addresses the two common drawbacks associated with UST’s and SBT’s:
+The Ultra Tonic pickup addresses these two common drawbacks associated with UST’s and SBT’s:

 Presented, below, are three back-to-back recordings of my 1976 Guild F-512.
 The first clip is recorded through a Shure KSM141 microphone alone, as a reference.
 The second clip is recorded (directly) through an LR Baggs Anthem pickup.
 The third clip is recorded using a (newly installed) Ultra Tonic pickup from James May Engineering, the signal ran through an Audio Sprockets ToneDexter trained with that same Shure KSM141 microphone.

 I have played the guitar since 1968, having been classically trained on nylon stringed instruments.
 I became enamored with the steel string guitar in my ’teens and performed professionally for many years, in many venues.
 I happen to enjoy an amplified sound that most accurately represents the sound of my un-amplified instrument, only louder.
 As sound volume increases, I have had to face the pragmatism of controlling feedback, and understood any acoustic guitar amplification system to be a compromise, juxtaposing my preferred sound with the greatest feedback potential.
 I have subsequently encountered and/or pursued (nearly) every pickup system available, investing much in time and money, and am convinced of the following fundamentals: